-About 1.6 million people in the U.S. use methamphetamines.
-If you are one of them, you will benefit from learning more about the difference between meth vs glass and how to get help if you’re recovering from meth abuse.
+About 1.6 million people in the U.S. use methamphetamine.
+If you are one of them, you will benefit from learning more about the difference between meth vs. glass and how to get help if you’re recovering from meth abuse at a meth addiction rehab center.
 At Crestview Recovery, we help those seeking support and guidance through their return to sobriety throughout the journey to remain productive and meth-free.

 Methamphetamine hydrochloride is a chemical referred to as methamphetamine.
 It has many street names and various forms based on user preference.
 Its nicknames include glass, crank, meth, speed, and crystal meth.

 Meth comes in powder form for those who snort, inject or eat it.
 When meth comes in a powerful, smokable form, it’s commonly called “glass” or “ice” because it resembles chips of ice or glass.
-There’s also a more specific answer to “what is glass?”.
+However, there’s also a more specific answer to “what is glass?”.

 What Is Glass?

-Whereas cocaine is made from refined coca leaves, glass is made in a chemical laboratory.
+Whereas cocaine is made from refined coca leaves, meth is made in a chemical laboratory.
 Glass gets packaged in plastic bags called “paper”.